Author Bio: Dr. Sanusi Umar MD is the author of this article.

-Also, in order for the patient to receive the correct camouflage, the coloration of the scar must be taken into account.
-An example of this would be if the scar is already some shade of white.
+Also, for the patient to receive the correct camouflage, the coloration of the scar must be taken into account.
+An example of this will be if the scar is already some shade of white.
 The line shouldn’t be replaced with an unnatural pigment color that doesn’t correspond to their skin tone.
 The patient, in this case, would be advised to attain more natural-looking results through Follicular Unit Extraction (FUE) and have these grafts inserted into the scar tissue.

 Dr. U has found that hypertrophic scars may lead to fewer results when grafted with hair.
-SMP should also not be used on keloid scar tissue and the stretched scars should first be camouflaged with hair with FUE.
+SMP should also not be used on keloid scar tissue, and the stretched scars should first be camouflaged with hair with FUE.
 If not, the scar width should be decreased before scalp micropigmentation of Trichopigmentation is considered.

 Other Applications for Trichopigmentation

 While Trichopigmentation is well known for its use with pattern baldness (androgenic alopecia) and camouflaging scars, several other conditions can benefit from Trichopigmentation.
 These include:

 - Immune disorders that lead to hair loss, including alopecia areata and universal alopecia